LucaBonamino/restricted_algebraic_immunity/README.md

 ## Installation

 To use the full functionality of the repository, install and use the package in a python interpreter having the <i>SageMath</i> library installed.</br>
-In particular, to use Algorithm 3, the <i>SageMath</i> library is not needed, but to use the command line interface getting installed with the package, it is needed even if you only intend to run Algorithm 3.</br>
+In particular, to use Algorithm 3, the <i>SageMath</i> library is not needed, but it is required if you want to use the command line interface getting installed with the package.</br>
 Installing the package will also create an entry point command <code>restrictedAI</code> to use CLI tool.
 However, this command will only work if the package has been installed in an environment with the SageMath library.

 ### The algebraic_immunity_utils package as dependency
 The project depends on the <code>algebraic_immunity_utils</code> python package which is implemented in Rust.
-To ensure ananymity in the submission, such package has not been published to <b>PyPI</b>, but it is located in the <i>algebraic_immunity_utils</i>.
-Therefore, its installations may be done by creating a build locally using <i>maturin</i> or getting the wheels corresponding to your system from the GitHub release of the package.
+To ensure anonymity of the corresponding paper the submission, such package has not been published to <b>PyPI</b>, but it's source code is located in the <i>algebraic_immunity_utils</i> directory.
+Therefore, its installations may be done by creating a build locally using <i>maturin</i> or by getting the wheels corresponding to your system from the GitHub release of this repository.

 #### Local build
-To build the <code>algebraic_immunity_utils</code> locally <b>Cargo</b> and the <b>maturin>=1.7</b> maturin package is needed.</br>
+To build the <code>algebraic_immunity_utils</code> package locally, <b>Cargo</b> and the <b>maturin>=1.7</b> package are required.</br>
-When these are installed, run<br/>
+When these are installed, enter the <i>algebraic_immunity_utils</i> directory and run<br/>
 ```maturin build --release```</br>
 Then copy and paste the output in a pip install command:</br>
 <ul>